 To make appropriate assignment decisions, information must be gathered about the organisation, addressing requirements, network infrastructure, current address space usage, and future plans of the end user requesting address space.
-Some information is essential to the assignment process, and is formally required by the IR's.
-Other information is very helpful in making assignment decisions, but is not strictly required.
+This information is essential to the assignment process, and is formally required by the IR's.
+In some cases additional information might be needed to make the assignment decision.
 The Local IR must assure that the required information is complete before proceeding with the request.

 For gathering the required information, the RIPE NCC provides a set of forms and a set of instructions to fill them in.
 Although use of the forms provided (or a local-language equivalent) is strongly encouraged, each Local IR can obtain and manage this information as it considers appropriate.
 Requests requiring evaluation by the NCC must, however, be submitted on a current version of the "European IP Address Space Request Form" (currently ripe-141: [Caslav96a]).
-A separate request form must be submitted for each assignment (customer).
+A separate request form must be submitted for each customer.
 It must be clear to which end-user the address space will be assigned.
 General requests for customers A, B, C (for example) are not accepted.